Nexmo/nexmo-developer/_documentation/conversation/code-snippets/member/list-members.md

 # List Members

-In this code snippet you will see how to list the Members of a specified Conversation.
+In this code snippet you learn how to list the Members of a specified Conversation.

 ## Example